 What is a Vascular Screening Test?

 Vascular screening is a noninvasive test measuring blood flow in the arteries and veins.
 These tests screen for and monitor vascular problems like peripheral artery disease (PAD), peripheral vascular disease (PVD), and carotid artery stenosis.
 Too often, vascular disease is asymptomatic until a life-threatening event like a blood clot or aneurysm occurs.
-As a result, screening for PAD and PVD can be life-saving.
+As a result, heart and vascular screening for PAD, PVD, and carotid artery disease can be life-saving.

 Vascular tests do not use needles.
-Instead, a physician will check blood vessels using ultrasound imaging.
+Instead, a physician will check blood vessels using ultrasound imaging, commonly known as carotid artery ultrasound screening.
 The high-frequency sound waves echo off the blood cells and send data to a computer to display images or videos.

-If you have decreased blood flow in your arms, legs, or neck, your physician may suggest a vascular screening.
+If you have decreased blood flow in your arms, legs, or neck, your physician may suggest a vascular screening, including carotid artery disease screening.

 Free Vascular Screening at Michigan Vascular Research Center